Elisabeth Christine of Brunswick-Wolfenbüttel, Crown Princess of Prussia: Marriage

 King Frederick the Great was childless, and his heir presumptive was Crown Prince Frederick William.
 The king and his court were naturally anxious to see the crown prince settled into a suitable marriage.
 As the maternal niece of the king of Prussia and the paternal niece of the queen of Prussia, Elisabeth Christine was felt to be congenial and suitable to marry her cousin Crown Prince Frederick William and be the mother of next generation of the Prussian royal family.

 The wedding ceremony between Elisabeth Christine and Crown Prince Frederick William was originally planned to take place at Charlottenburg Palace's Chapel, but in the end took place on 14 July 1765, on the family country estate Schloss Salzdahlum.

 Elisabeth Christine was described as handsome in appearance and graceful in manner, and as a good dancer; other, more ambiguous epithets were also used: she was lively, high-spirited and impetuous in disposition, and she was engaging and outgoing in her interaction with everybody.
 Her beauty, intelligence and spirited manner made her a favorite of her uncle the king, who otherwise seldom took interest in women.

 King Frederick had hoped that the marriage would quickly produce an heir, and was delighted when Elisabeth Christine became pregnant not long after the wedding.
 It was a disappointment to him when Elisabeth Christine gave birth to a girl, Princess Frederica Charlotte, on 7 May 1767.
 Nevertheless, King Frederick II gifted his niece a breakfast service worth 40,000 thalers as a childbirth present.

-Count Lehndorff noted in his diary: "I'm convinced she would have preferred 3,000 thalers in cash".
+Count Ernst Ahasverus Heinrich von Lehndorff (1727-1811), Chamberlain at the royal court of Prussia, noted in his diary: "I'm convinced she would have preferred 3,000 thalers in cash".
 On her part, Elizabeth Christine showed little maternal feelings: she would sometimes call her daughter "little rubbish".